evil-granny/RabotyNETWeb/README.md

-# Angular Pro Sidebar
+# RabotyNETWeb

-A responsive sidebar template with dropdown menu built with angular 7 and bootstrap 4

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.1.2.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.1.10.

 ## Quick start

 ```
 npm install

-ng serve
+ng serve -o
 ```

-Navigate to `http://localhost:4200/`.
+Navigate to `https://rabotynetweb.herokuapp.com`.
 The app will automatically reload if you change any of the source files.

 ## Resources
 *   [Bootstrap](https://getbootstrap.com/)